 The Bouncing Souls.
 Man, what else needs to be said.
 The New Brunswick, New Jersey veterans have been mainstays on the Punk scene since their inception in 1988.
 You always know what you’re going to get with a Souls’ set, Lots of energy!
 These guys keep things rolling nicely with little interruptions between tracks.
 An unreal set covering the breadth of their lengthy discography from ‘Here We Go’ to ‘Lean on Sheena’ (Avoid One Thing cover).
 Wrapping things up with the 1-2 punch of ‘True Believers’ and ‘Gone’, The Bouncing Souls always leave the crowd wanting more.
 This performance was no exception.

 Bad Religion!!!
-I tweeted this during the show but it deserves to be said again… You know whBR2en you’ve listened to a band for a really long time and then you see them live and they play a bunch of new stuff that no one really wants to hear?
+I tweeted this during the show but it deserves to be said again… You know when you’ve listened to a band for a really long time and then you see them live and they play a bunch of new stuff that no one really wants to hear?
 That is NOT Bad Religion.
 The godfathers of Punk came armed with a set-list made up of Title Tracks and then some.
 You know a band has been at it a long time when they can fill a set with title tracks!
 Not only that, tracks that everyone loves too.
 From opening with ‘Kyoto Now!’ to closing with ‘American Jesus’ Bad Religion showed no signs of slowing down.
 I also had the immense pleasure of taking in this set with the biggest Bad Religion fan I know, or probably anyone knows for that matter, which always intensifies a set.
 If you ever have a chance to see Bad Religion DO IT!!!
 Regardless of whether you’re a fan or not, once they are done and walk off that stage you will be!

 Coheed and Cambria.
 Another Incredible set.
 These guys are amazing.
 I shouldn’t say too much about this band because I am extremely biased.
 One of my favourite bands of all time.
 Never cease to amaze, not only me, but the many others who made the trip over to the Jaggermeister Stage for the performance.
 It always blows me away that a band so technical can sound so tight live.
 A huge nod to their sound engineers as well.
 Hell of a job!